Justinfact/imc-ilms/README.md

 ## Known Issues

 1) If you edited the script on Windows, you may need to change the End of Line character from Windows CR LF to Linux LF.
 On Linux you can run this to fix it: sed -i -e 's/\r$//' ./ILMS.sh
 2) The script does not validate its command output.
-If a command fails to execute on your system, the script itself will print a message about successfully executing it anyways.
-Currently no plans to change this, as adding output validation would significantly increase the amount of code required.
+If a command fails to execute on your system, the script may print a message about successfully executing it anyways.
+Currently no plans to change this, as adding output validation would significantly increase the amount of code and complexity required.
-3) The script checks if the MySQL root password you enter meets the MySQL default password policy requirements, but does not check for the special characters which are not supported by IMC.
-Please check the IMC MySQL Installation Guide for details.
-I can recommend using underscore _ or plus + sign in the password, which definitely work.
-This will be fixed in a future release.

 ## New Features & Fixes

+### v1.00 12.08.2020
+* Database choices updated to MySQL 5.7 or 8.0
+* Added check to ensure script is run as root
+* Added check to ensure password does not contain chars unsupported by IMC
+* Easily visible X error indicator added
+* Timestamp added to backup of old /var/lib/mysql
+* Slowed the script execution down slightly for readability
+* Merged user input into a single function and optimized it
+* Various other minor code optimizations

 ### v0.99 19.08.2019
 * Final beta release